isomerpages/sp-dndas/_about/Don Norman Design Award Summit.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/image.png">
 </div>
-<p>The Don Norman Design Award (DNDA) Summit celebrates the power of Humanity-Centred
+<p>The Don Norman Design Award (DNDA) organisation is dedicated to promoting
-Design (HCD+), spotlighting projects that contribute meaningfully to the United Nations’ 17 Sustainable Development Goals (SDGs).
-It showcases the work of early-career practitioners, explores productive failures, and shares strategies for real-world impact.</p>
+the global adoption of Humanity-Centred Design (HCD+).
+DNDA champions holistic and sustainable design practices that benefit both society and the planet.
+Through its annual flagship events, the DNDA Awards Program and Summit, DNDA celebrates groups making significant societal contributions, rallies leaders to embrace an HCD+ approach to innovation, and nurtures the development of emerging designers and educators.
+Founded in 2023 as a U.S. based nonprofit organisation, DNDA draws inspiration from the work of Don Norman, a luminary in the world of design with a distinguished career as an author, teacher, founder, advisor, and executive at renowned companies such as Apple and HP.</p>
 <p>At its core, HCD+ is about long-term societal well-being.
 It blends social
 responsibility with innovative thinking to meet human needs, support viable business models, and build environmental resilience.
-Together, these principles shape a more equitable and sustainable future.re.</p>
+Together, these principles shape a more equitable and sustainable future.</p>
+<h4><strong>DNDA25</strong></h4>
 <p>The DNDA25 Summit brings these ideas to life through four interconnected
 goals, each informed by the HCD+ approach:</p>
 <p><strong>1.
 Empowering Education</strong>